soumilshah1995/elasticsearchquerygenerator/README.md

 ## Authors

 ## Soumil Nitin Shah

+* Excellent experience of building scalable and high-performance Software Applications combining distinctive skill sets in Internet of Things (IoT), Machine Learning and Full Stack Web Development in Python.

 Bachelor in Electronic Engineering |
 Masters in Electrical Engineering |
 Master in Computer Engineering |